jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Carries forward the armor rating and durability changes from Some Assembly Required

+### Enclave X-02 Power Armored Enemies - All Factions.esp
+**Description:** Adds X-02 power armor sets with the All Factions paint jobs to Power Armored Enemies

+**Dependencies:** Enclave X-02 Power Armor, SweXavier05's Power Armored Enemies, Power Armored Enemies feature, X-02 Power Armor - All Factions Paintjob

+**Installed If:** The Power Armored Enemies feature and Enclave X-02 Power Armor boxes are both checked, and the All Factions Paintjob patch is later selected

+**Change List:**
+* Adds Brotherhood of Steel combinations to the X-02 armor records
+* Injects X-02 power armor sets for the Brotherhood of Steel for ranks Knight and higher

+**Compatibility:**
+* Requires a patch for Some Assembly Required (included in the installer)
+* May conflict with mods that add additional paint jobs - placing this lower should resolve that

+### Enclave X-02 Power Armored Enemies (SAR-All Factions Patch).esp
+**Description:** Addresses compatibiity issues between Enclave X-02 Power Armored Enemies, its All Factions patch, and Some Assembly Required

+**Dependencies:** Enclave X-02 Power Armor, SweXavier05's Power Armored Enemies, Power Armored Enemies feature, X-02 Power Armor - All Factions Paintjob, Some Assembly Required (Standard, not No Stat Change)

+**Installed If:** The Power Armored Enemies feature and Enclave X-02 Power Armor boxes are both checked, the Some Assembly Required patch is selected, and the All Factions Paintjob patch is later selected

+**Change List:**
+* Carries forward the armor rating and durability changes from Some Assembly Required

 ### Enclave X-02 Redistribution.esp
 **Description:** Adjusts the availability of X-02 Power Armor in the world